pyconjp/apac-2013.pycon.jp/sphinx/source/venue/index.rst

 Getting Around
 ==============================
 You can buy prepaid IC Card, `Suica <http://en.wikipedia.org/wiki/Suica>`_, for all public transport.
-The card is available at card vendinng machine at every major trail and subway station.
+The card is available at card vending machines at every major train and subway station.
 A new card costs 2,000 yen with 500 yen deposit that will be refunded when you return the card.

 Type of Transports